|

 It's common to find C-70A/B, the dual filter capacitor, missing.
 It's a

 large square metal box mounted under the chassis.
 How little damage is found in how the AC power supply has been fitted into the receiver will depend upon the technical abilities and experience of the original modifier.
 Most of the time the wiring harness isn't too badly damaged and it will only require a little dressing up, re-routing back to original and re-installation of the spade lugs in order to have the proper connections to the dynamotor terminals.
-Sometimes you may have to re-install some wiring in order to have the harness wires at the proper place for connection to the dynamotor terminals. photo right: The underneath of a nicely modified BC-348-Q where the AC PS installation has done minimal damage (Sn 11227) |
+Sometimes you may have to re-install some wiring in order to have the harness wires at the proper place for connection to the dynamotor terminals. photo right: The underneath of SN 11227 before the DM-28 retrofit.
+This BC-348-Q AC PS mod had done minimal damage. |

 |